If you’ve noticed a dimpling on your skin that’s similar to the texture of an orange rind, you may wonder what it means.

 A. baumannii is also responsible for infections in the bloodstream and urinary tract.
 It may also cause ventilator-associated pneumonia in people who have been on a ventilator in the hospital.

 Cellulite refers to uneven fat deposits immediately below the skin that make the skin appear dimpled and bumpy.
-It’s thought to affect of all women.
+It’s thought to affect

 Although cellulite can resemble the rind of an orange peel, people rarely refer to it as peau d’orange.

 Cellulite is more common in women than in men.
 It’s also more common in people who are overweight or who have a family history of cellulite.

 If your breasts become swollen or enlarged, such as during pregnancy, you may notice peau d’orange on your breasts.
 This can be benign and occur as a side effect of pregnancy.

 Pregnant women can develop inflammatory breast cancer, though, so if you notice a peau d’orange appearance you should tell your doctor right away.
 If peau d’orange in pregnancy is benign, it should resolve after the swelling has resolved.